vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 for performer on that day and he feeds brāhmanas on sesame food and himself eats it at night; HV I 519-520 (two

 verses from Bhav.).
-Ganesacaturthi-Vide pp. 145-149 above.
-Ganesacaturthivrata--Begin Bh. śu.
+Gaṇeśacaturthi-Vide pp. 145-149 above.
+Gaṇeśacaturthivrata--Begin Bh. śu.
 4; tithi; for one year; worship

 of Gaṇeśa; KKV 84-87, HVI.
 510-512(both quote Narasimha purāṇa 26.
 2-20 ); (2) HV I. 510 ( from Bhav.) on 4th;

-worship of Ganesa; procedure like Vaiśvānarapratipad-vrata.
+worship of Gaṇeśa; procedure like Vaiśvānarapratipad-vrata.
 Gandhavrata-begin on Full Moon day; for one year; fast on

 Full Moon day; at the end of year an image covered with all fragrant substances to be offered to a brāhmaṇa.